Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 How much should I budget for an AI SEO stack?
 A solo creator can run a capable stack for roughly $50 to $80/month (a tool like Frase plus free tiers).
 A small in-house team typically lands around $200 to $400/month once you add a dedicated optimizer, a writer, and an all-in-one.
 Agencies pay more for multiple seats and a visibility tracker on top.
 Buy by bottleneck and add tools as you outgrow the free and cheap options, not all at once.

 Affiliate disclosure: some links on this page may become affiliate links in future, meaning we could earn a commission at no extra cost to you.
 Recommendations here are merit-based and reflect hands-on testing, not commission rates.
-Written and maintained by Minel Gunesoglu (LinkedIn), founder of Is My Brand in AI.
-Reviewed June 2, 2026; updated as the tools change.
+Written by Minel Gunesoglu, founder of Is My Brand in AI — more about us.
+Reviewed June 15, 2026.